madeline-michaelis/16S_chtc/README.md

 # ✨ Customizing the workflow

 After you finish running the pipeline with the defaults, you will likely need to edit a few parameters to correctly process your dataset.
-Some of the main ones that can be changes are:
+Some of the main ones that can be changed are:

 - Trimming lenghts on the forward and reverse reads (likely have to change depending on your data)
 - Depth of sequencing (likely have to change depending on your data)